 Being downloadable desktop applications, SEO Powersuite will use some of your computer’s memory, and isn’t as fast to use, as the leading cloud SEO tools.
-If you’re fine with a little less speed, and are okay with switching between different tools, SEO Powersuite can be worth checking out.
+If you’re fine with a little less speed and are okay with switching between different tools, SEO Powersuite can be worth checking out.

 How suitable SEO Powersuite is to your needs, depends on your situation.
 For example, if you do a lot of niche research, the speed of fetching data can become an issue.
 Then again, some of SEO Powersuite’s tools, such as Rank Tracker are much more flexible than their SaaS alternatives.

-Overall, I have no issue recommending this SEO software toolkit to both beginners as seasoned professionals.
+Overall, I have no issue recommending this SEO software toolkit to both beginners and seasoned professionals.
 That said, because SEO Powersuite is so different from the alternatives, I think trying before buying, as well as comparing workflow and user experience to an alternative is a good thing to do.

 What is SEO Powersuite?

 SEO Powersuite (by Link-Assistant) is a one-stop SEO software solution, consisting of four downloadable tools.
-You can download SEO Powersuite for windows or Linux.
+You can download SEO Powersuite for Windows or Linux.
 Making these tools downloadable, eliminates the need for expensive servers and cloud infrastructure, as is the case with SaaS SEO tools (or platforms).
 In turn, this keeps SEO Powersuite pricing down.

 SEO Powersuite consists of the following four software tools:

-- Rank tracker – Keyword Rank Tracking and Keyword Research
+- Rank Tracker – Keyword Rank Tracking and Keyword Research

 - Website Auditor – Website Audits and on-page SEO analyzer